 The Australian Football League (AFL), the premier Aussie Rules division, can trace its roots back to the Victorian Football League, which was founded in 1897.
 After the Victorian league was expanded to other states in the 1980s the league changed its name to encompass the new national element of the game, renaming itself as the AFL in 1990.

-Carlton and Essendon are the two most successful sides in the competition with 16 Premierships each, while Hawthorn are the current defending champions and are the current favourites to land the much-coveted Championship this time around in the sports betting.
+Carlton and Essendon are the two most successful sides in the competition with 16 Premierships each, while Hawthorn is the current defending champions and are the current favourites to land the much-coveted Championship this time around in the sports betting.

 In a similar vein to American sports, the AFL has a league and playoff format.
 The top eight teams in the division go through to the final series, which functions in a straight knockout scenario.
 If your team is fortuitous enough to make it to the final, they will play at the legendary Melbourne Cricket Ground.
 This stadium has a staggering capacity of 100,000 and is called the “Spiritual Home of Australian Sport”; playing there is a momentous occasion for any Aussie Rules player.